paazmaya/tozan/README.md

 ## Version history

+* `v2.0.0` (2018-06-13)
+  - Better safe guard against existing files which cannot be accessed
+  - Minimum supported and tested Node.js version is now `v8.11.1`.
+Earlier versions might work, but are not tested
+  - Update `sqlite3` to version `4.0.0`, among other minor dependency updates :tophat:
+  - Started using `fossa.io` to check dependency licenses
 * `v1.0.1` (2017-08-17)
   - Update `sqlite3` to version `3.1.9` which is the first to support Node.js v8
 * `v1.0.0` (2017-06-28)